Bonemind/syringe/README.md

 ```

 Now Syringe is aware of these classes and you can inject them somewhere else in
-your.
+your application.
 To mark a class as syringe-injected you can either include Syringe in
 the class, or `wrap` the class, both of which generate a `new` method that provides
 the instances as requested by the `initialize` function: